Genivia/ugrep/README.md

             Start searching at line FIRST, stop at line LAST when specified.
     --sort[=KEY]
             Displays matching files in the order specified by KEY in recursive searches.
-KEY can be `name' to sort by pathname (default), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created' to sort by creation time.
-Sorting is reversed by `rname', `rsize', `rused', `rchanged', or `rcreated'.
+KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over the input files), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created' to sort by creation time.
+Sorting is reversed with `rname', `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive contents are not sorted.
-            Subdirectories are displayed after matching files.
+Subdirectories are sorted and displayed after matching files.
 FILE arguments are searched in the same order as specified.
 Normally ugrep displays matches in no particular order to improve performance.

 To show only the first 10 matches of `FIXME` in C++ files in the working directory and all subdirectories below: